invisigoth/icon-migrate/Readme.md

 NOTE : Please clear the CSV file before running the script.
 Generated CSV file can be imported easily using https://www.drupal.org/project/path_redirect_import module. adjustments should be made in append_to_csv_file_for_redirects().

+#TODO
+- remove <div id="text"> and it closing </div>, e.g. https://ditrdc-dev.iconinc.com.au/node/23800/edit
+- in <a> tags where it links to a relative path within the site, change the link inside the *href* attribute to match the page in the new IA
+- update the CSV so it does not include the source directory such as 'regional-gov-au'